350Seattle-Transportation-Team/gtfs-realtime/README.md

            'update': 'gtfs_realtime/trip-updates-for-agency/{agency}.pb'}
 ```

 We're focusing on the `position` files.
-If you call the One Bus Away API's position endpoint at any point in time, it will return vehicle locations (lat/lon) for buses travelling along their routes at that time:
+If you call [Ping] the One Bus Away API's position endpoint at any point in time, it will return the last recorded vehicle location (lat/lon) for buses travelling along their routes at that time:
 ```
 entity {
   id: "2"